mychan24/git_github_workshop/README.md

  git checkout -b <new-branch-name>
 ```

 Use `git checkout HEAD` to return to most recent state.
-IF you git chekcout a previous commit without commit your current state, then anything not commited would be lost!!!
+IF you checkout a previous commit without first committing your current state, then anything not committed would be lost!!!

+# 6. Telling git to ignore certain files
+Make a file named `.gitignore` (you can also use nano/any-text-editor to do it)
+> touch ignore_this.txt
+> echo ignore_this.txt >> .gitignore

+Try `git add ignore_this.txt`, and you will see git will not add it.

+If you want to `add` a suppsoedly ignored file, use `-f`
+> git add -f ignore_this.txt

+# 7. Github and other remote hosts
+Thus far everything is within your local computer and done using `git`.
+That is the **version control** portion of git.
+Which is important and powerful.
+But what makes git a very strong tool for collaboration.